nmshd/documentation/_includes/use-cases/use-case-consumption-get-versions-of-an-attribute.md

 ## On Success

-- If the `attributeId` correlates to a RepositoryAttribute, a list of all versions of this RepositoryAttribute will be returned.
+- If the `attributeId` refers to a RepositoryAttribute, a list of all versions of this RepositoryAttribute will be returned.
-- If the `attributeId` correlates to an own shared IdentityAttribute, a list of all versions of that Attribute shared with the same peer will be returned.
+- If the `attributeId` refers to an own shared IdentityAttribute, a list of all versions of that Attribute shared with the same peer will be returned.
-- If the `attributeId` correlates to a peer shared IdentityAttribute, a list of all versions of that Attribute received from the peer will be returned.
+- If the `attributeId` refers to a peer shared IdentityAttribute, a list of all versions of that Attribute received from the peer will be returned.
-- If the `attributeId` correlates to a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), a list of all versions of that RelationshipAttribute will be returned.
+- If the `attributeId` refers to a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), a list of all versions of that RelationshipAttribute will be returned.

 ## On Failure